-- 6 – 17 July 2020: Country Risk Analysis: Macro-Economic and Political Risk Drivers of Emerging Markets
+- [CANCELLED in 2020 DUE TO PANDEMIC] Country Risk Analysis: Macro-Economic and Political Risk Drivers of Emerging Markets

-- 20 – 24 July 2020: Geopolitical Trends Analysis: China’s Global Power, Nationalism in Europe and Africa’s Natural Resources
+- [CANCELLED in 2020 DUE TO PANDEMIC] Geopolitical Trends Analysis: China’s Global Power, Nationalism in Europe and Africa’s Natural Resources

-- 27 – 31 July 2020: Geopolitical Scenario Planning: National Security, Territorial/Maritime Conflicts and Foreign Policy Strategy
+- [CANCELLED in 2020 DUE TO PANDEMIC] Geopolitical Scenario Planning: National Security, Territorial/Maritime Conflicts and Foreign Policy Strategy

 Rising political risks, recent calls for protectionism and warnings of a global recession underline the relevance of country risk analysis.

 This course teaches you the skills to study country risks in Emerging Markets from both an economic and political perspective.
 What kind of research framework do banks use to assess country risk, and which concepts are pivotal in this regard?
 What are important macro-economic and political risk drivers for Emerging Markets?
 How can these risk drivers affect country risk, and do they have critical values?

 To answer these questions, interactive lectures teach you the skills to work with country risk concepts, analyze country risk drivers and write a country risk report.
 You do assignments in which you collect open source data for the risk drivers of two Emerging Markets.
 Other assignments concern the writing of the economic and political risk sections of a country risk report.